pseudo-apt/quarantine-fourteen/docs/README.md

 Your character has 2 key stats: energy and fulfillment.
 What's the goal?
 Make it out of quarantine with the maximum energy and fulfillment!

 10 times a day, you pick an action that will change your stats in different ways.
 Choose wisely!
-The actions you choose could have different consequences depending on how they're combined.
+The actions you choose could have different effects depending on how they're combined.

 # Available Actions
 You can: